-After pressing the programme button, the instrument will switch programmes.
-If it was in programme 1 it will switch to programme 2, if it was in programme 2 it will switch to programme 3, etc. If programme 2, 3 or 4 are not activated, nothing will happen.
-Your instrument will give an audible signal after pressing the programme button:
+When using the push button or multi-function button to switch programmes, each press will move the instrument to the next programme.
+For example, if it was in programme 1 it will switch to programme 2, if it was in programme 2 it will switch to programme 3, etc. If programmes 2, 3 or 4 are not activated, nothing will happen.
+Your instrument will give an audible signal after pressing the push button or multi-function button.
+The instrument will produce: